-Configure PSTN interfaces
+Configure the PSTN interface

 The PSTN interface card is specific to your carrier, and it must be added to the router configuration.
 At the headquarters site, this is very likely a T1 or E1 PRI interface.
 The recommended T1/E1 PRI voice interface card for the Cisco ISR routers is the VWIC3-2MFT-T1/E1.